MobileTeleSystems/data-rentgen/docs/reference/database/index.rst

     # read settings from .env file, and run script using a specific venv with all required dependencies
     0 0 * * * /bin/bash -c "source /some/.env && /some/.venv/bin/python -m data_rentgen.db.scripts.refresh_analytic_views"

-* Add partitions cleaning script to crontab, to run every day:
+* Add partitions cleanup script to crontab, to run every day:

   .. code:: console